Mewtwo2/portfolio/README.md

-# This is my portfolio website
+<h1></h1>

 https://mewtwo2.github.io/portfolio

-It has projects that I did and it also has links to my Github and Linkedin
+It has links to projects and also to my Github and Linkedin accounts